 "Zuko?"
 Katara's voice was suddenly soft, a terrified whisper.
 "Zuko, what's going on?"

 He opened his eyes.
 Katara was shaking like a leaf.
 She looked confused and frightened.
-The evil dancing fires in her eyes had been snuffed out, gone.
+The evil fire in her eyes had been snuffed out, gone.
 This was the real Katara, his Katara.

 "Katara—" Suddenly the pain in his heart and limbs intensified, and he cried out in agony.